A-Wheeto/Pinpoint-Webhook/README.md

 - 500 Internal Server Error: API failures or other unexpected errors

 All errors include the request ID for tracing purposes.

+## Timeouts

+All outbound HTTP requests to Pinpoint and HiBob APIs use a consistent timeout strategy (5 seconds open timeout, 10 seconds read timeout by default).
+This helps ensure the Lambda does not hang on slow network responses.

 ## Logging